MIND & BODY AFTER 50

 This study is based on data first assembled in the “Health and Retirement Study” — a national survey that tracked the health of more than 37000 American adults over the age of 50.
 That survey began in 1992.

-Here’s still more convincing evidence that optimism is remarkably good for your health.
+Here’s still more evidence showing that optimism is remarkably good for your health.

 Researchers investigated “exceptional longevity” — a life span of 85 years or beyond.
 They discovered that optimistic people are much more likely to live into their advanced years.

-Remarkably, science continues to demonstrate that optimistic people are at less risk for illness and death, when contrasted with their more pessimistic peers.
+Remarkably, science continues to demonstrate that optimistic people are at lower risk for illness and death, when contrasted with their more pessimistic peers.

-Last week’s blog post looked at a study that showed an optimistic attitude was associated with healthier aging in 33,000 women over an 8 year period.
+In a previous post we examined a study that showed an optimistic attitude was associated with healthier aging in 33,000 women over an 8 year period.
 At the start of the study, their average age was 67 years.

-This week, let’s consider 3 studies that show optimism is associated with better cardiovascular health.
+Now, let’s consider these 3 studies that associate optimism with better cardiovascular health.

 Optimism is definitely good for women’s health — especially as we age.
 That’s the findings of a 2019 study by Dr. Peter James & his colleagues, of Harvard Medical School.